MoonPoet/xaprb-src/content/slides/how-to-monitor-your-database/index.md

 monitoring.

 ---
-class: smaller
+class: smaller, img-right

+.col[
-# How To Measure Workload
+## How To Measure Workload

 There are three primary ways to measure requests (workload):